Walnut Grove Plantation

 Walnut Grove Plantation, the home of Charles and Mary Moore, was built in 1765 on a land grant given by King George III.
 The property is located in Roebuck in Spartanburg, South Carolina.
 Charles Moore was a school teacher and used the 3000 acre plantation as a farm.
 The Moores had ten children, and some of their descendants still live within the area.

 The eldest daughter, Margaret Catharine Moore (best known as Kate Barry), served as a scout for General Daniel Morgan during the Battle of Cowpens.
 Kate Moore Barry is credited with planting the grove of black walnut trees.

+The plantation was renovated for $1.5 million, reopening in October 2025.
 Today, the main house has been renovated and preserved.
 Tours are given throughout the Manor as well as the other houses, including a schoolhouse, a wheat house, and several other structures.

 A stain on the floor of the upstairs bedroom in the manor was for a long time believed to be the blood of a patriot named John Steadman, who was killed by Tory forces led by "Bloody" Bill Cunningham.
 The stain and this story were popular with tourists.
 As 21st-century research determined the stain was not from human blood, tour guides have been prohibited from attributing it to the Steadman murder.